 The Positive Classroom Follow-Up Sessions

-Year 1 STEP UP teachers will have the chance to participate in two The Positive Classroom Follow-Up Sessions in their first year.
+Year 1 STEP UP teachers will have the chance to participate in two of four The Positive Classroom Follow-Up Sessions in their first year.

 Option #1: Intrinsic Motivation: The Positive Classroom.

 Build upon core components of the Positive Classroom to meet the individual needs within your classroom.
 Consider the motivational and behavioral patterns of your students as you explore and select research- based strategies to increase motivation in the classroom and promote positive behavior.

 Build upon core components of The Positive Classroom to create an engaging, relevant, and personal learning environment.
 Cultivate engagement within your classroom community as you explore and select strategies to increase student engagement in the learning process while addressing personal learning needs.

 Build upon core components of The Positive Classroom to create powerful instruction that impacts all learners.
 Gain structures to design instruction to ensure high engagement with intentional learning outcomes.
 Explore and select strategies to improve learning opportunities for all of your students.